Marwan951/Mini-Zoo-Management-System-/README.md

 # 🦁 Mini Zoo Management System

-A Java-based Zoo Simulation project developed as the final assessment for the **Coursera & Amazon "Introduction to Software Development"** course.
+A Mini Java-based Zoo management system.

 This project showcases key object-oriented programming (OOP) principles like **inheritance, interfaces, abstract classes, and polymorphism** — wrapped in an interactive zoo management system with a simple text-based menu.